There are currently no products in the cart.

 Get sufficient sleep

-You should aim to get 7-9 hours of sleep each night.
+In order to maximize your muscle-building potential, aim for somewhere between 7-9 hours of sleep each night.

 Rest your muscles

-Following resistance training, it’s crucial that each muscle group has at least 1 to 2 days of rest.
-Overworking your muscles can have a negative impact on your muscle growth rate and can lead to injury.
-It’s never advised to work the same muscle group for multiple days in a row.
+Following a bout of resistance training, it’s crucial that the affected muscles have at least 1 to 2 days of rest.
+Overworking your muscles can have a negative impact on your ability to build size and strength.
+On top of that, it can also increase your risk of injury.

-In order for the average person to see modest gains in size and strength, somewhere between 12 and 16 weeks of training is usually a solid amount of time.
-But no matter where you are in your fitness journey, properly managing your training program is the best way to maximize your muscle-building potential.
+For the average person, somewhere between 12 – 16 weeks of training appears to be enough time to see modest gains in size and strength, although it may take longer for well-trained individuals.
+No matter where you are in your fitness journey, properly managing your training program is the best way to maximize your muscle-building potential.